 As a gal of color, I’ve sometimes found it difficult to find just the right mane shade to compliment my skin tone.
 Certain lighter colors didn’t look quite right and going darker than my natural brown ended up being more work than I anticipated, so it’s safe to say it’s been a struggle.

 Adding seasonal trends to the mix usually amps up the inner conflict, but this winter, I’m turning it around.
 I’m drawing inspo from other stunning women of color who rock these trendy shades like it’s nobody’s business.
-Read on below to find the best hues for POC this winter season.
+Read on below to find the best winter hair colors for people of color (POC) this season.